pcengines/apu2-documentation/docs/debug/mpcie1_mpcie2_ethernet_card.md

 failed attempts to obtain an IP address.
 That problem doesn't exist for the mPCIe2 slot (J13).

+> Reason of that was time out value for DHCP client set to few minutes.
+After disabling DHCP client for `eth0` interface booting lag doesn't occurs.
+Mentioned booting lag is not a bug.

 ## Boot logs comparison

 Level of the detail of booting logs was set at `6:DEBUG`.